scott-huberty/eyelinkio/docs/roadmap.rst

     regular Python strings, but I will wait to see if anyone provides feedback on this before changing it.

-- **Use of Named Arrays**:
+- **Use of structured Arrays**:
-    The current implementation stores data in named Numpy arrays, so that for example you can do ``edf["discrete"]["messages"]["msg"]`` to get an array of the message strings.
+    The current implementation stores data in structured Numpy arrays, so that for example you can do ``edf["discrete"]["messages"]["msg"]`` to get an array of the message strings.
 This was inherited from the original pyeparse implementation.
-Named arrays are nice but add some complexity (and most users probably aren't familiar with them?).
+Structured arrays are nice but add some complexity (and most users probably aren't familiar with them?).
 I'm not sure if we should keep them, or just use dictionaries instead.
 I will wait to see if anyone provides feedback on this.